xebiarohan/Ansible/README.md

 The name of the group can be anything we want.
 It is used to target specific machines for specific installations.

+Ansible creates a default group named "all", it includes all the servers defined in the Inventory file.

 ### Alias

 We can define alias of the servers to make it more readable using "ansible_host"